-Dominance Comparative Guide - Anti-trust/Competition Law - Turkey
+Dominance Comparative Guide

 3.5 Is there an opportunity for third parties to participate in the investigation?

-By way of complaints, third parties may trigger investigations of the Competition Board and become a party to the proceedings.
-In addition, the board may request the views of thirds parties within the course of an ongoing investigation or require specific documents.
+By way of complaints, third parties may trigger investigations of the Turkish Competition Board and become a party to the proceedings.
+In addition, the board may request the views of third parties within the course of an ongoing investigation or require specific documents.

 3.6 What are the general rights and obligations of the enforcement authorities during the investigation?

-The Competition Board is authorised to take all necessary measures to:
+The Turkish Competition Board is authorised to take all necessary measures to:

 - terminate restrictive agreements;